Deadhorse, Alaska: Tourism and wildlife

 Tourists traveling to Deadhorse and Prudhoe Bay typically take tour buses from Fairbanks via the James Dalton Highway, a two-day journey with an overnight stop in Coldfoot.
 During the summer months, visitors can arrange for tours to the Arctic Ocean via a guided tour only.
 There is no longer any public Arctic Ocean access from Deadhorse.
 All tours must be booked 24 hours in advance to allow time for background checks on all passengers going through the oilfield check point.
 Tourists can also experience the midnight sun due to Deadhorse's location above the Arctic Circle.
 In winter, the opposite phenomenon, polar night, occurs.

 The area often features large herds of caribou and over 200 bird and waterfowl species, including geese, swans, gulls and eagles.
 Other indigenous wildlife include Arctic foxes, Arctic ground squirrels, grizzly bears, polar bears, musk oxen, and Arctic hares.

 Because alcoholic beverages are not sold in Deadhorse, a humorous slogan for the town is "All that far and still no bar."

 The town serves as a start/end or turn-around point of several motorcycle-riding challenges offered by the Iron Butt Association.
 One of these, the Ultimate Coast to Coast, gives riders 30 days to travel between Deadhorse and Key West (the southernmost city in the contiguous United States) in either direction.

+Deadhorse Airport

+Deadhorse Airport (IATA: SCC, ICAO: PASC, FAA LID: SCC) is a public airport located in Deadhorse on the North Slope of Alaska.
+Being near Prudhoe Bay it is sometimes called Prudhoe Airport.